-As you probably know by now, restaurants dining rooms and bars across Austin are temporarily closed.
+As you probably know by now, many restaurants dining rooms and bars across Austin are temporarily closed.
 Things are changing quickly, but we do know that new restaurants are getting into takeout and/or delivery, and others are offering new specials.
 So we can still support Austin restaurants (and eat something great) by ordering their food.
 We’ll keep updating this guide with more information as we get it, so stay tuned, and stay well.
 Got a restaurant tip?
 Email us at email@example.com.

 At Salt & Time, you can still grab your favorite steaks from the butcher counter, along with prepared menu items.
 And if your local grocery store still has a line around the corner, Salt & Time has plenty of locally sourced eggs, milk, and produce.
 The butcher shop will remain open from 10am-8pm, with an extra hour starting at 9am for the elderly and immunocompromised to safely shop.
 Curbside pickup is also available.